 Kyle has a lot of fun stand up surfing with shinfinTM fins on his shortboard.
 With shinfinTM fins, he can still stand on his shortboard.
 They help him catch waves more easily and also let him rest his arms going back out.
 He really enjoys the balanced workout, kicking with his legs and paddling with his arms.
 Furthermore, they stop his lower back getting sore.
 (This used to happen when he just paddled just with his arms, without fins.)
 So he can stay out longer to catch more waves and have more fun.
-He also finds them great fins for body surfing, especially the way they encourage kicking from his hips.
+He also finds them great fins for body surfing and swimming, especially the way they encourage kicking from his hips.
+What’s more, because they are so adjustable, his seven year old son can also use them to enjoy himself more in the water.

 Kyle’s review from Ventura, USA